zrythm/zrythm/TRADEMARKS.md

 your request at trademarks@zrythm.org.

 # Newer Versions of this Policy
-This policy may be revised from time to time and updated versions shall be available at this webpage.
+This policy may be revised from time to time.
+The file `TRADEMARKS.md` in the source code releases will always contain the current policy at the time of each release.